MannyHuang/fullstack_notes/web_dev/html.md

 ## 事件代理

-## What are `data-` attributes good for?

 ## Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?

 ## Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.

-## Have you used different HTML templating languages before?